The Vanta product is

 And then there’s product engineering as well: what’s the best way to knit these tools into an experience that allows our users to secure company devices in an easy, hassle-free way?
 How do small companies (<200 employees, sometimes <10) want to manage their computers?
 How do we build a friendly experience that respects, and not annoys, our customers?

 Here's a great writeup of our culture: https://www.keyvalues.com/vanta

 User empathy: we derive our product confidence from having a very close connection to our users.
 We can make strong product decisions quickly because we can talk through how each archetype of customer would react, and we believe that's why our NPS score is so high.

 End-to-end ownership: while we have enough work for engineers who want to code and be left alone, we prefer folks interested in working outside of their role.
-Whether that's culture, recruiting, engineering tools, fundraising, product, or anything else, everyone has access to every part of the business, and we encourage engineers to help out on their passion projects.
+Whether that's culture, recruiting, engineering tools, fundraising, product, or anything else, engineers contribute to all parts of the business, and we encourage engineers to help out on their passion projects.

-Diversity: we believe that strong teams are formed by different perspectives coming together, and we are committed to building a diverse team from the start.
+Diversity: we believe that strong teams are formed by different perspectives coming together, and we've been committed to building a diverse team from the start.